HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 This right extends to former employees.
 An employer who cannot produce records for a departed worker loses a key element of their defense in occupational hearing loss claims.

-▶ Bottom line: The 15-working-day response deadline is a hard requirement.
+The 15-working-day response deadline is a hard requirement.
 Denying or delaying access is an independently citable violation under 1910.1020.
+Build a process now for handling employee record requests — including from former employees — before a request arrives during active litigation.

 Record transfer and business closure